Can I Press Charges?

 Am I Eligible for an Expungement?

 The procedures for expunging a criminal record are set forth in Utah Code § 77-40-103.
 A person who wants to expunge their criminal record must first obtain a Certificate of Eligibility from the Bureau of Criminal Identification and pay an Application fee.
-Contact one of our attorneys today for a free comprehensive review to see if you are eligible.
-Criminal defense attorney salt lake city
+Contact one of our attorneys today for a initial comprehensive review to see if you are eligible.
+Further Information on Expungements

 How Long Does a Criminal Conviction Stay on My Record?